phatboyg/Taskular/readme.md

 ## Introduction

 Taskular leverages the Task Parallel Library (TPL) to provide the ability to compose task chains.
 Taskular extends the built-in language features, including _async_ and _await_, and provides additional capabilities such as task execution, compensation, and fault handling.

-## Features
+Additional features, including task retry, and automatically repeating tasks, are also included.

+### Requirements

+Taskular requires .NET 4.5 (or later).

+### License

+Apache 2.0 - see LICENSE

-### Retry
+### Getting Taskular

-When a task composition generates a fault, _Taskular_ can catch the fault and automatically retry the task composition using a specified retry policy.
+Taskular is distributed using NuGet (http://nuget.org) and should be available in the Visual Studio Package Manager. _Note, that Taskular is strong-named, but the ```AssemblyVersion``` is locked at 1.0.0 to avoid breaking references and builds.
+Strong names suck, but it's hard to do some things without one._

-### Repeat
+### Source

-A task composition can be scheduled to repeat at a designated interval until it is cancelled.
+The project site is located on GitHub: https://github.com/phatboyg/Taskular.git

+A few stupid things to think about if you're going to contribute to the project:

+ 1. Create all pull requests off the ```develop``` branch, in a separate branch of your own.
+ 2. Use Visual Studio 2013 if possible.
+ 3. Spaces, not Tabs.
+(Tools -> Options -> Text Editor -> All Languages -> Tabs to use "Tab Size" = 4, "Indent Size" = 4, and "Insert Spaces"
+ 4. Unit tests matter, so make sure you cover your changes with tests, and run them all to ensure nothing is broken.

+The project uses ```rake``` for the continuous integration builds, so if you have it, use it to verify your changes.

 ## Usage